 The Codes of Practice that support the law were published on 21st December 2007.

 This short statement is intended to explain to employers and employees the Employment Relations Law and Codes of Practice.
 It is not intended to cover all the requirements of the Law, nor does it represent a statement of the Law.
 It constitutes a guide only and detailed legal advice should be taken in relation to each individual situation.

 The main aims of the Law are to:

 - Provide a system of legal identification and registration of trade unions and employer associations and to give such bodies legal status.

 - Create a legal dispute resolution process which supports and develops good industrial relations, with the aim of reducing the likelihood of disputes and enabling early resolution of disputes where they occur, using the Employment Tribunal where necessary.

 - Support codes of practice to describe good and reasonable employment relations practice.
-Three codes have been published and can be accessed via this link.

 The fundamental principle is that people can withdraw their labour and have a common law right to association, so long as the association is for a legal purpose.
 The Law builds upon and supersedes the Industrial Disputes (Jersey) Law 1956.